hplp/Insider/README.md

 1. `inc`.
 This folder is used for saving user-written header files.
 It could be empty if user does not need any extra header.

 2. `kernels`.
 This folder is used for saving user-written sub-kernels.
 Insider supports modularity, and we encourage user to split their logic into small sub-kernels connecting with Insider queues.
+(Insider queue can be read or written; due to the potential bug in Xilinx Vivado HLS, please insists using non-blocking read `read_nb` and blocking write `write` to operate Insider queues).
 Each sub-kernel can only contain one function (whose name is same as its file name), and it must include `<insider_kernel.h>`.
 Every sub-kernel should be a streaming kernel which observes the following format.
 ```
 void kernel(
   // Omit args here